ansys/ansys-sphinx-theme/doc/source/User_guide/options.rst

        "additional_breadcrumbs":
    }

-When you are on the documenatation's homepage, the breadcrumb shows the homepage title.
+When you are on the documentation's homepage, the breadcrumb shows the homepage title.
 Because Sphinx cannot access this title from other documentation pages, you must use ``html_short_title`` to specify the display text for this breadcrumb.